DefGuard/docs/README.md

 You may not, you can just use defguard selected modules (and disable others in UI and not even see them) and be happy with a **really nice UI to manage users, apps, networks, devices, and hardware security keys.**

-Or use another dedicated system just for that functionality (there are a lot OpenID/Identity, Wireguard VPN providers - commercial or open-source), but what typically happens is you start with one selected functionality/system  - and over time (when your user base, network, and apps grow) - is that you need another functionality.
+Or use another dedicated system just for that functionality (there are a lot OpenID/Identity, Wireguard VPN providers - commercial or open-source), but what typically happens is you start with one selected functionality/system  - and over time (when your user base, network, and apps grow) - you need another functionality.
 Then, you need to deploy another and another system - and **integrate them.** Most of the time it's really **hard** (and sometimes impossible) to integrate those systems - even if you can, it's **costly.** But what is most important: **it takes time** to integrate various systems into one platform, and even if you do it - most likely it will **not be easy to use by users** and **hard to maintain by developers and administrators.**

 That's why defguard came to be, being a company that:

 * built small projects/organizations that grew over time we saw how difficult and costly it is to expand
-* at the same time working with large organizations - we saw the horror of users that use multiple (ugly and unintuitive systems) - and large devops/admin/developer teams to maintain this
+* at the same time working with large organizations - we saw the horror of users that use multiple (ugly and unintuitive systems) - and large devops/admin/developer teams to maintain them

 ### What does it mean to build a secure "organization" (or even a small network like a homelab)?